circleci/circleci-docs/jekyll/_cci2/writing-yaml.md

 ## Overview

 YAML is a [human-friendly data serialization standard](http://yaml.org/) for all programming languages.
-It is a strict superset of [JSON](https://www.json.org/), another data serialization language.
+It is a strict superset of [JSON](https://www.json.org/), another data serialization language, which means it has all of the features of JSON.
-This means that it can do everything that JSON can... and more.

 CircleCI configuration is stored in a single YAML file, located at `~/.circleci/config.yml`,